Apple: Pests and diseases

-Among the most serious disease problems is a bacterial disease called fireblight, and two fungal diseases: Gymnosporangium rust and black spot.
-Other pests that affect apple trees include Codling moths and apple maggots.
+Among the most serious disease problems is a bacterial disease called fireblight, and three fungal diseases: Gymnosporangium rust, black spot, and bitter rot.
+Codling moths, and the apple maggots of fruit flies, cause serious damage to apple fruits, making them unsaleable.
 Young apple trees are also prone to mammal pests like mice and deer, which feed on the soft bark of the trees, especially in winter.
 The larvae of the apple clearwing moth (red-belted clearwing) burrow through the bark and into the phloem of apple trees, potentially causing significant damage.